 Meets the standard and the recommended guidelines.
 REMSA participates in the bi-annual EMSC National EMSC Data Analysis Resource Center (NEDARC) survey.
 REMSA encourages hospital participation in the pediatric readiness survey and in the development of EMSC regulations.
 In 2013 REMSA was the lead agency for the Department of Public Health's Urban Areas Security Initiative (UASI) grant to assess pediatric surge capacity in Riverside and San Bernardino counties.
 All prehospital receiving centers met EMSC guidelines for staffing, training, equipment and CQI.

-REMSA needs to perform a periodic review of the pediatric care capabilities of receiving facilities.
+REMSA needs to perform periodic reviews of the pediatric care capabilities of receiving facilities.

-Perform audits and hospital site visits within the next two years.
+Develop a schedule and perform audits inclusive of site visits within the next two years.